Why is my drainage system thin grass

 How do I know if my drainage system needs repair?

-Signs of a drainage issue include standing water, muddy soil, and patchy or thin grass growth.
+Signs of a drainage issue include standing water, muddy soil, and thin or discolored grass around the drainage area.

 Connect with certified professionals in your area